tkurbad/freetz-ng/docs/make/ndas.md

     **ndas_sal**, **ndas_core**, **ndas_block**.

 3.  cat /proc/ndas/devs
-    The output should give the NDASName choosen, the ID, an indication if the key is used for write access, serialnumber of the NetDisk, NDAS version which is 1, the status of the NetDisk, and the slot number that is assigned to the NetDisk.
+    The output should give the chosen NDASName, the ID, an indication if the key is used for write access, serialnumber of the NetDisk, NDAS version which is 1, the status of the NetDisk, and the slot number that is assigned to the NetDisk.